lucendio/lecture-devops-infos/content/exercises/investigate-system-and-write-exporter.md

 ## Prerequisites

-* a running linux system (please refer to one of the previous tutorials)
+* a running linux system (please refer to one of the previous exercises)

 ## Tasks